andresavellan/fotovagg/README.md

-# fotovagg (Fotovägg in swedish means photo wall), this app is an image carousel fetching images from Flickr
+# fotovagg, this app is an image carousel fetching images from Flickr

 It displays x amount of images for x amount of seconds.
 This procedure loops until the last 'page' is reached for a specific term based on user search term.